benbos67/numbers_converter/README.md

 Use the tool for the job.
 Flutter shines in this scenario - it is easy to build and deploy, and development is lightning fast.
 Dart code is remarkably similar to both Java and C# so it's easy to port.
 And using Flutter/Dart, I do not need a RESTful interface to communicate with a backend that needs to be built and deployed separately.

 Plus, doesn't it look nice?

 ## Tests

 There are some tests in the /test directory.
-The input via the front end is sanitised usinf a regex filter - the number_to_text.dart file has its own validations which are kept simple.
+The input via the front end is sanitised using a regex filter - the number_to_text.dart file has its own validations which are kept simple.